Student Conduct Policies and Procedures

 Educational requirements/referrals—The College reserves the right to impose counseling or substance assessments or other required educational sanctions.

 During the period of suspension, the student may not participate in College academic or extracurricular activities; may be barred from all property owned or operated by the College; and depending on the severity of the charge, the student might not be allowed to progress toward completion of their Swarthmore degree by taking courses at other institutions while suspended.
-Students who are suspended may not be on campus without specific, written permission of the Dean of Students or designee.
+Students who are suspended may not be on campus without specific, written permission of the Vice President for Student Affairs or designee.

 Suspension is for a designated period of time and includes the probability of more severe sanctions, including expulsion, if found responsible for violations of the Student Code of Conduct.
-Notification of suspension will normally be sent to parents, as it results in a change of status.
+Notification of suspension will normally be sent to parents or guardians, as it results in a change in good standing status.

 Expulsion—Expulsion is the permanent separation of the student from the College.
-Students who have been expelled may not be on campus without specific, written permission from the dean of students or designee.
-Notification of expulsion will normally be sent to parents, as it results in a change of status.
+Students who have been expelled may not be on campus without specific written permission from the Vice President for Student Affairs or designee.
+Notification of expulsion will normally be sent to parents, as it results in a change in good standing status.

 Minor Misconduct Process

 Allegations in which possible sanctions do not include suspension or expulsion from the College if the student were found responsible are addressed through the minor misconduct process.
-A minor misconduct process is typically conducted by the senior class dean and director of student conduct or his designee (hereinafter, referred to as the “student conduct administrator), for investigation and formal resolution.
-Prior to a meeting with a student conduct administrator, the respondent is encouraged to meet with an adviser made available by and through the College to review the student conduct system, student rights, and potential sanctions.
+A minor misconduct process is typically conducted by the Senior Associate Dean of Student Life or a professional staff member in the Office of Student Engagement (hereinafter, referred to as the “student conduct administrator) and includes investigation and formal resolution.
+Prior to a meeting with a student conduct administrator, the respondent is encouraged to meet with the Associate Dean and Director of Case Management made available by and through the College to review the student conduct system, student rights, and potential sanctions.